cloudfoundry/diego-notes/proposals/placement_pools.md

 - `diego_errors.INSUFFICIENT_RESOURCES_MESSAGE`: should be returned only if there *are* Cells satisfying the required `constraint` but those Cells do not have sufficient capacity to to run the requested work.

 ## Changes to CF/CC

-There are two phases to the CF/CC work.
-The first entails getting the existing behavior (stacks) to work with Placement Pools.
-The second entails adding support for Placement Pools to the CC itself.

-### Phase 1: Stack

-I propose not modifying the CC for this.
-Instead both stager and NSYNC will be updated to translate the `stack` parameter on incoming requests to `stack:X` constraints.

-### Phase 2: CC Support

 Like Application Security Groups (ASG), Placement Pools (PP) will be a assigned on a per-space basis.
 I imagine we would mirror the organization of ASGs as closely as possible with the difference that the PP associated with an application will apply to staging and running applications.
 Looking at the [CC API docs](http://apidocs.cloudfoundry.org/197/) for ASG this would entail APIs that support: